 So who am I?
 My name is Adam Sweet, I’m a Linux Sysadmin and consultant, from Wolverhampton in the middle of England.

 I was an avid listener of LugRadio until I became one of the presenters in mid 2007.
 LugRadio is an multiple award-winning, leading Open Source podcast, mixing topical content, interviews and Open Source discussion over a backdrop of inappropriate humour.
 LugRadio had a cult following of over 15,000 regular listeners, received over 2 million downloads and was voted the top Linux podcast by Linux Format magazine.
-I am also one of the organisers of LugRadio Live, the only annual Linux community event in the UK.
+I was also one of the organisers of LugRadio Live, the only annual Linux community event in the UK at the time.
 With heavy heart we took the decision to end LugRadio in the summer of 2008.

 These days I run a Linux/Open Source consultancy called Transitiv Technologies Ltd. If you need help with Linux or Open Source, particularly network monitoring, give us a call.